 Vacuuming on a regular basis is one way to minimise the build up of this dirt, however it is not a direct substitute for professional steam carpet cleaning, as the vacuum will struggle to remove all of the particles.

 Air the rug on a regular basis

 Whilst modern carpets have immensely benefited from a refined manufacturing process, which has aided in the removal of volatile organic compounds, the same can’t be said for other surfaces.
 These types of fabric may still be emitting VOC’s, especially if you’ve had them for a long period of time, and must be cleaned and treated almost immediately.

 One way you can help slow the emission process is to regularly air out and shakes your rugs outside.
 By doing this, you are minimising the overall effects of VOC’s, albeit not removing them completely.

 Your local carpet cleaning experts

-Contact us today on 1300 887 131 to speak to one of our resident carpet and rug cleaning experts, who will be more than happy to provide you with the answers that you are seeking.
+Contact us today on 1300 887 131 to speak to one of our resident rug cleaning experts, who will be more than happy to provide you with the answers that you are seeking.